AI-Fundamentals/DiffPrivNPUserModeling/README.md

 This repo was developed by [Jonathan Taylor](mailto:jonathan.taylormanchester.ac.uk), Research IT, University of Manchester.

-Questions about the scientific content should be directed to the paper's corresponding author, [Hari Harikumar](mailto:haripriya.harikumar@manchester.ac.uk).
+Questions about the scientific content should be directed to the paper's corresponding author, [Haripriya Harikumar](mailto:haripriya.harikumar@manchester.ac.uk).

 ## Installation Instructions